Intrauterine Devices (IUDs): Insertion, Benefits, Risks, and Latest Advances

 • Mirena and Liletta are said to reduce heavy periods and period pain.

-• Paragard prevents pregnancy pregnant post inserting five days of having unprotected sex
+• Paragard prevents pregnancy for five days after having unprotected sex.

 • When first inserted, you may experience cramping that lasts for a few days.